Chapter 25 BWV 26 Ach wie flüchtig ach wie nichtig

 No one could possibly be depressed by the forceful, driving energy of this movement, which seems to reveal so much of Bach the man as well as Bach the (perhaps slightly skeptical) Lutheran.
 Similarly forceful fantasias in this key may be found in Cs 178, 33 and 111.

 If any doubts about Bach's stance towards this text remain, the second movement dismisses them instantly.
 It is interesting that there is no recitative at this point.
-Clearly Bach intends to sustain the feelings of energy and positivity for as long as possible; hence the ebullient major key setting.
+Clearly Bach intends to sustain the feelings of energy and positivity for as long as possible; hence this ebullient major key setting.

 Here the text is a little more explicit about the nature of the primeval force as it compares the passing of life to the surging waters of a stream or river.
 Bach who, as we have seen, had the services of an excellent flautist throughout this cycle, frequently used that instrument to depict the quality of flowing.
 The repetitive semi-quaver idea with which the flute and strings commence this Italianate ritornello movement is typical.
 (Similar figuration is often to be found later in much Romantic music and particularly in the accompaniments of several Schubert songs when depicting flowing water).